MadelonGorter/MadelonGorter.github.io/content/group-work.md

 These building blocks make sure users can quickly and easily carry out their ideas in a physical way.
 The blocks take care of that the sail cloth can be easily attached to a mast, a mast can be easily mounted to their board and that a sail frame can be made.
 We thus need to design connectors for attaching rods/masts to each other and the structure and a way to easily attach sail cloth to those rods

 ### Prototyping
 We started designing and making preliminary design for the three building blocks.
 As first step we chose a PVC pipe from designlab which we were going to be using for the rods.
+We chose fo PVC pipes since they are easy to use and cheap.
+We tried making the sail cloth connector and rod connector with a 3d printer since our first idea was to make it with TPU which can be done on a 3D printer.
+Next to that protoyping with a 3d printer is accessible and cheap especially since a group member has a 3d printer.

 There are three different types of building blocks with each different iteration cycles.
 1. Sail cloth connector